Call Us

 No. Notarization generally means that the signatory acknowledges with the notary that he has signed the document or affidavit or affirmation that the contents of the document are correct.

-Can a notary public in OKC from a private investigation agency in Oklahoma give legal advice or prepare legal documents for someone as a notary public in Oklahoma from a private investigation agency in Oklahoma City?
+Can a notary public from a private investigation agency give legal advice or prepare legal documents for someone as one?

-No, a notary public in Norman, Oklahoma at a private investigation agency in Yukon, Oklahoma is prohibited from preparing legal documents or acting as a legal adviser, unless the notary public in Oklahoma at a private investigation agency in Lawton, OK is also licensed as a lawyer.
-The State of Oklahoma can prosecute a notary public in OKC at a private investigation agency in Bethany, OK for violating this law, so a notary public in Moore, Oklahoma at a private investigation agency in The Village, OK cannot legally answer your legal questions or advise on you about other non-notary-related legal aspects of your document(s).
+No, he/she is prohibited from preparing legal documents or acting as a legal adviser unless the individual is also licensed as a lawyer.
+The State of Oklahoma can prosecute them for violating this law, so they cannot legally answer your legal questions or advise you about other non-notary-related legal aspects of your document(s).

-If a notary public in OKC at a private investigation agency in Oklahoma City suspects fraud, malice, or illegal activities of any kind, then she/he/they is/are not required to notarize the document(s) for the clients.
-However, a notary public in Oklahoma City, OK at a private investigation agency in Enid, OK cannot refuse service to anyone on the grounds of race, religion, nationality, sexual orientation, gender, religious creed or lack thereof, disability, ethnicity, veteran status, political affiliation, or any other prohibited basis or because the person is not the regular client or customer of the notary public in Edmond, OK at a private investigation agency in Edmond, OK.
+If they suspect fraud, malice, or illegal activities of any kind, then she/he/they is/are not required to notarize the document(s) for the clients.
+However, they cannot refuse service to anyone on the grounds of race, religion, nationality, sexual orientation, gender, religious creed or lack thereof, disability, ethnicity, veteran status, political affiliation, or any other prohibited basis or because the person is not their regular client or customer.

-No, a notary public in Oklahoma City from a private investigation agency in OKC may not notarize her/his/their own signature.
-The purpose of a mobile notary in Guthrie, Oklahoma from a private investigation agency in Edmond, OK is to help keep people honest and to ensure accuracy by independently verifying people’s identity.
-While a notary public in Piedmont from a private detective agency in Oklahoma City, OK does not have any felonies or other major criminal record, attempting to notarize one’s own documents nonetheless circumvents the independent verification process.
+No, they may not notarize her/his/their own signature.
+The purpose of a mobile notary is to help keep people honest and to ensure accuracy by independently verifying people’s identity.
+While a notary public does not have any felonies or other major criminal record, attempting to notarize one’s own documents nonetheless circumvents the independent verification process.

 Need Help?